svcaf/2025-AI4Legislation-Public/For Judges/Expectations.md

 ### Thank you for being a part of AI4Legislation!
 We appreciate your time and effort in recognizing outstanding AI innovations in legislative technology.

 For any questions, please contact our Project Manager, Cynthia, at cynthia@svcaf.org.
+Join our [Discord](https://discord.gg/HQ6gFFGtmS) for the quickest responses and project updates!